 Before using any information source—either for an academic research assignment or to guide an important “real life” decision—it’s essential to evaluate the credibility and relevance of that source.
-Learning to think critically about information sources is an important first step in that process.

 How Do I Evaluate My Sources?

-Is the information presented in the source based on scientific studies, personal interviews, analysis of collected data, or personal experience—or is it a work of imagination or opinion without supporting evidence?
+Is the information in the source based on scientific studies, personal interviews, analysis of collected data, or personal experience—or is it a work of imagination or opinion without supporting evidence?
 Are there references to other important works, citations of other texts, or a list of sources the author consulted?

 How would YOU use this source?